 This way, you won’t be needlessly researching about a hundred different providers who are offering services that are nowhere near your expectations or needs.
 Be ready to reject unsuitable companies immediately knowing that there are many more out there that may be the right fit.

 OK, now it’s time to roll up your sleeves and get your hands dirty.
 Here are some tools that you can use for your search:

-Yes, the old fashioned way of just searching for companies online still works.
+Yes, the old-fashioned way of just searching for companies online still works.
 It might seem obvious, but Google will be a great help—if used right.

-This means avoid broad or subjective terms like “best software development outsourcing company” because these may give you biased results and don’t clearly identify your requirements.
+This means avoiding broad or subjective terms like “best software development outsourcing company” because these may give you biased results and don’t clearly identify your requirements.
 Instead, choose specific keywords (such as your technologies or preferred location) that will help Google find exactly what you’re looking for, in a minimum amount of time.